FusionAuth/fusionauth-site/DocsDevREADME.md

 To reduce the space requirements further, a video format is highly recommended and the dominant video format is webm.
-Converting a gif to webm is cake: `ffmpeg -i terminalizer.gif terminalizer.webm`. ffmpeg will choose all of the best default settings for you because the format is already specificly for browsers.
+Converting a gif to webm is cake: `ffmpeg -i terminalizer.gif terminalizer.webm`. ffmpeg will choose all of the best default settings for you because the format is already specifically for browsers.

 The problem is webm is not supported by safari (yet).
 You will also want to create an mp4 (which isn't always supported by some of the lesser browsers because it uses codecs that require paid licenses inside).
 You also will have to